Areeviik/areeviik/README.md

 - Yerevan State University.
 Faculty of Informatics and Applied Mathematics.
 Bachelor's degree.
 - 42 Yerevan coding school.

 Thanks for stopping by my profile!
-Feel free to reach out if you have any questions or just want to say hi.
+Feel free to reach out if you have any questions.